efficientgo/e2e/README.md

 18:09:11 dockerEnv: [docker network create -d bridge kubelet] 18:09:11 Error response from daemon: could not find an available, non-overlapping IPv4 address pool among the defaults to assign to the network
 ```

+The first potential reasons is that this command often does not work if you have VPN client working like `openvpn`, `expresvpn`, `nordvpn` etc. Unfortunately the fastest solution is to turn off the VPN for the duration of test.
+Any other method is quite tedious and requires docker

-First, consider pruning your docker networks, you might leftovers from previous runs (although in succesful runs, `e2e` cleans those).
+If that is not the reason, consider pruning your docker networks.
+You might have leftovers from previous runs (although in successful runs, `e2e` cleans those).

-Use `docker system prune -f` to clean all, including old images.
+Use `docker network prune -f` to clean those.

 ## Credits